-The overall index is composed of three dimensions: supply, demand, and government support.
-Supply is assessed by the total number of arts providers in the community, including the number of arts and culture organizations and employees, independent artists, and entertainment firms.
-Demand is gauged by the total nonprofit arts dollars in the community, including program revenue, contributed revenue, total expenses, and total compensation.
-Lastly, the level of government support is based on state and federal arts dollars and grants.
+The overall index is composed of three dimensions.
+Supply is assessed by the total number of arts providers in the community, including the number of independent artists, arts, culture and entertainment employees, and arts organizations; demand is gauged by the total nonprofit arts dollars in the community, including program revenue, contributed revenue, total expenses and total compensation; and level of government support is based on state arts dollars and grants and federal arts dollars and grants.

 Among cities with populations of 1 million or more, the five most vibrant arts communities are as follows:

 WATCH: A Tour of the Arts in the U.S.: Looking at the Large Markets